light-of-inspiration/light-of-inspiration.github.io/_pages/about.md

 >
 > ⚖️ __For Law in AI__:
 > * Legal empirical research skills, with Machine Learing
-> * Foregin language acquisition (English, Japanese, German), for comparative study
+> * Foreign language acquisition (English, Japanese, German), for comparative study
-> * Legal dogmatics research, in prespective of "technical essence"
+> * Legal dogmatics research, in the perspective of "technical essence"

 ‼️ Becoming a interdisciplinary researcher for AI & Law has always been my ideal.
 Thus, I extremely hope to be given the chance, to continue my study as a Ph.D. student.

-Please feel free to __contact me__ at anytime, to discuss about any related possibilities.
+Please feel free to __contact me__ at anytime, to discuss about any further possibilities.
 I'm eagerly looking forward to discussing with you about all those issues related to AI & Law 😃

 📧 <font color=DodgerBlue> wl355@sussex.ac.uk </font>